Brixham Battery: History

-1776 – 1890
+1776–1890

 It is known that as far back as 1586 a gun platform was established in battery grounds against the threat of attack from Spain.
 This was maintained until 1664.

-During the period 1776 – 1890 the battery was known variously as Furzdon, Furzeham, Furzham, Furzedown and Fishcombe point.
-During the end of the 18th century Brixham was the station for the western approach of the Royal Navy, and as such was a very necessary port for the Navy, especially during the American Civil War of Independence.
+From 1776 to 1890 the battery was known variously as Furzdon, Furzeham, Furzham, Furzedown and Fishcombe point.
+During the end of the 18th century Brixham was the station for the western approach of the Royal Navy, and as such was a very necessary port for the Navy, especially during the American Civil War.

 When France joined America in 1778 and Spain in 1779, the Board of Ordnance decided that, along with other naval stations along the south coast of England, Brixham was to be protected by gun emplacements.

 Battery gardens was to be the most westerly battery covering the harbour.
 The militia were to prepare the positions, and the guns, 24 pounders, arrived in May 1780 at the same time as the Berry Head guns (the site of a Napoleonic fort a little along from battery gardens).
 The land being commandeered, compensation being paid in 1783 at the end of hostilities.

 At the start of the French wars the land was purchased and the guns returned.
 Again the guns were removed at the end of hostilities.
 The battery was still a military station in a report of 2 June 1862 and was manned by the 11th Devon Artillery Volunteers, Royal Garrison Artillery.

 In a naval return of 13 March 1891 there had been a 64 pounder muzzle loading rifled cannon at Furzham on 1 April 1889.
 This was mounted on gun racers about where number five gun had been eighty years before.